CONSTITUTION AND BY-LAWS, AMUSEMENT AREA EMPLOYEES, LOCAL B-192, IATSE, DECEMBER 2016

 (INSTALLING OFFICER:) YOU HAVE OBLIGATED YOURSELF TO FAITHFULLY AND TO THE BEST OF YOUR ABILITY DISCHARGE THE DUTIES OF YOUR OFFICE.
 YOU WILL NOW PROCEED TO YOUR STATION AND PERFORM THE DUTIES OF THAT OFFICE AND SO CONDUCT YOURSELF AS TO BE WORTHY OF THE TRUST REPOSED IN YOU.Back to Top

-The name of this organization shall be Amusement Area Employees Union, Local B-192, International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artist and Allied Crafts of the United States and Canada, AFL-CIO (hereinafter called the "Local").
+The name of this organization shall be Amusement Area Employees Union, Local B-192, International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artist and Allied Crafts of the United States, its territories and Canada, AFL-CIO (hereinafter called the "Local").

-This Local has been established and exists by virtue of a Charter issued by the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artist and Allied Crafts of the United States and Canada (hereinafter called the "Alliance" or "International") and pursuant to the Constitution and By-Laws of the International.
+This Local has been established and exists by virtue of a Charter issued by the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artist and Allied Crafts of the United States, its territories and Canada (hereinafter called the "Alliance" or "International") and pursuant to the Constitution and By-Laws of the International.

 Jurisdiction of this Local shall embrace the jurisdiction set forth in the Charter granted, and as more fully defined in Article XVIII, Sections 9 and 10 of the International Constitution.